xupefei/pan-globalprotect-okta/README.md

 Configuration file should be self-explanatory.
 Options can be overridden with `GP_` prefixed respective environment variables, e.g., `GP_PASSWORD` will override `password` option in configuration file.

+NB: It is not wise to store passwords in your config files.

 ## known issues